‘Smart’ Insulators for Smart Grids

 Smarter & Less Costly Insulator Diagnostics

 On-line condition monitoring of critical assets is one way the electrical insulation industry can contribute to smart grids by avoiding system outages due to insulator failure.
 Together with new designs of insulators, those units already in service will have to be better ‘controlled’ to improve smart grid reliability.
-In this regard, improved prediction methods together with less costly off-line as well as on-line monitoring tools will permit operators to know the overall insulation condition of their systems, streamlining maintenance costs in the process.
+In this regard, improved prediction methods together with less costly off-line as well as on-line monitoring tools will permit operators to know the overall insulation condition of their systems and streamline maintenance costs in the process.
 Development of better insulator diagnostics will also permit more live line work with guaranteed safety and eliminate the costly shutting down of lines for maintenance.

 Smarter Insulation Coordination